 But we need your help.
 We can no longer depend on Connie’s founding gift as our sole source of income.
-It is simply not sustainable.
-Our aging facilities need renovation and continuous upkeep.
-We know we can do more to serve artists and writers, both throughout the State and here in our local community with increased and innovative programming.
+Our facilities, now nearly 20 years old, are in need of renovation and ongoing upkeep.
+We have increased the number of artists we serve, and we know we can do even more to serve artists and writers, both throughout the State and here in our local community with increased and innovative programming.

 Levels of Giving: